 The first type of medication reduces alcohol cravings by decreasing the reinforcing effects of alcohol that make you want to keep drinking.
 These medications include naltrexone, Vivitrol, and acamprosate.

 - Naltrexone blocks opioid receptors in the brain, which in turn decreases the pleasure you feel when drinking alcohol, and ultimately helps reduce alcohol cravings.
 Because naltrexone is an opioid antagonist, it’s also commonly used as part of an opioid treatment program.
 Naltrexone’s chemical properties can help curb alcohol cravings and opioid cravings.
+Some doctors use naltrexone in order to follow The Sinclair Method.

 - Vivitrol is a monthly injectable form of naltrexone.
 This method of taking naltrexone benefits people who have difficulty with having a daily medication.